 We study the impact of the ocean circulation on the marine ecosystem at all scales, from the size of whole oceans to less than a kilometre.
 In particular we study the influence of physical processes on ‘primary productivity’, the uptake of carbon dioxide, through photosynthesis, by the multitude of tiny marine plants called phytoplankton, which form the base of the marine ecosystem.

 For many years, the NOC has studied how life in the deep sea might be influenced by the changing of the seasons, in other words ‘deep seasonality’.
 More recently, we have broadened our work to study topics like the longer-term influence of climate and increasing industrial activity in the deep sea.

 We provide information on the dynamics of animals, habitats, and processes over a range of space and time scales, both at and above the deep seafloor.
 Our work includes observation, experiment, and theory.
 We are involved in new technology development to further our science.
-The NOC works with academic, governmental and non-governmental organisations, and industrial partners.
 We carry out original research and support the UK and European marine science strategies with the aims of scientific discovery and the sustainable use of deep-sea resources.